Informatievlaanderen/MAGDA-Mock/README.md

 ### Who do I talk to? ###

-* **For external users:** Raise a technical issue, i.e. bugs or inconsistencies in test cases, on Github or request for additional test cases or services through the MAGDA Service desk
+* **For external users:** Raise a technical issue, i.e. bugs or inconsistencies in test cases, on Github.
 * **For internal users:** Talk to the MAGDA Solutions Architects.

 ### Acknowledgements ###